jm59psut/A--PI/README.md

 Make Sure that the Dota 2 Terminal is Open, Type in "bind Home __TogglePannel"

-You can write more commands like this just press _ in Terminal and it will show all the avaibvle and implemented API commands and scripts
+You can write more commands like this just press _ in Terminal and it will show all the available and implemented API commands and scripts

 ## GUI
 This is the look of the Script when loaded: